tinnamchoi/resumes/src/resume.typ

   from: "2022 Dec",
   to: "2024 Nov",
 )
-- As the only club in the university with a dedicated club room on campus, we frequently organize workshops and social events for over 500 members with sponsors from Jane Street, Citadel Securities, VivCourt, and more.
+- We frequently organize workshops and social events for over 500 members with sponsors from Jane Street, Citadel, and more

 = Skills & Achievements